 - The Oceana Santa Monica, which is a new(ish) Hilton LXR property; while I’ve heard mixed reviews, it’s nice to have a decent points property in Santa Monica

 Beyond that, Hilton has literally dozens of other hotels in Los Angeles.

 As far as this new Los Angeles property goes, there are pros and cons to downtown, and there’s no denying that the area has improved over the past couple of decades.
 While I like visiting downtown, personally it’s not where I prefer staying, though this does seem like a good option for those who are visiting the area.

 When it comes to luxury hotels in downtown Los Angeles, the closest competitor is probably the Ritz-Carlton, located at LA Live.

 There’s also supposed to be a Park Hyatt opening in downtown Los Angeles eventually, but that project has had serious issues.
 The development was announced in 2016, but construction at Oceanwide Plaza has been stalled for several years now, and there’s no end in sight, at least last I checked.

 The Chinese development company behind the project was having issues with late payments and mechanics liens, and couldn’t maintain sufficient capital.
 So if the Park Hyatt Los Angeles does end up opening, it’ll be at least a couple of years down the road, and that’s probably even optimistic.

-A 305-room Conrad hotel will be opening in downtown Los Angeles in 2022.
-The hotel will be located at The Grand LA, a new mixed-use development.
-This is a very nice luxury addition to Hilton’s portfolio, as Hilton will now have luxury properties in downtown, Beverly Hills, and Santa Monica.
+A 305-room Conrad hotel has opened in downtown Los Angeles.
+The hotel is located at The Grand LA, a new mixed-use development.
+This is a very nice luxury addition to Hilton’s portfolio, as Hilton now has luxury properties in downtown, Beverly Hills, and Santa Monica.

 What do you make of the new Conrad DTLA?
 Would you consider staying there?